Research Misconduct: Policy, Definitions and Procedures

 1. Respondents may be assisted by legal counsel, lay counsel or a union official throughout this process.
 Such counsel may be present during interviews of the respondent.
 However, the role of such counsel is to advise and support the respondent only.
 Respondents are required to speak for themselves.

-2. The Vice President for Research will notify and provide information to the authorities as required by law at any stage of this process.
+2. The Vice President for Research & Graduate Studies will notify and provide information to the authorities as required by law at any stage of this process.

 4. The University shall take all reasonable and practical steps to protect the positions and reputations of good faith complainants, witnesses and committee members and protect them from retaliation by respondents and other institutional personnel.